A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

 \subsection{Properties of Symmetric and Idempotent Matrices}

-Symmetric idempotent matrices have specific eigenvalues which will be very useful for the distribution theory of least squares in the next sections. \begin{svgraybox} \begin{lemma}[Eigenvalue of Symmetric Idempotent Matrices] The only possible eigenvalues of any symmetric idempotent matrix are 0 and 1. \end{lemma} \end{svgraybox} In Lemma~\ref{proposition:eigenvalues-of-projection2}, we will show that the eigenvalues of idempotent matrices (not necessarily symmetric) are 1 and 0 as well which relaxes the conditions required here (both idempotent and symmetric).
-However, the method used in the proof is quite useful so we keep both of the claims.
-To prove the lemma above, we need to use the result of the spectral theorem as follows: \begin{svgraybox} \begin{theorem}[Spectral Decomposition] A real matrix $\bA \in \real^{n\times n}$ is symmetric if and only if there exists an orthogonal matrix $\bQ$ and a diagonal matrix $\bLambda$ such that
+Symmetric idempotent matrices exhibit specific eigenvalues, a crucial aspect for the subsequent sections on the distribution theory of least squares.

+\begin{lemma}[Eigenvalue of symmetric idempotent matrices] The only possible eigenvalues of any symmetric idempotent matrix are 0 and 1. \end{lemma} In Lemma~\ref{proposition:eigenvalues-of-projection2}, we will show that the eigenvalues of idempotent matrices (not necessarily symmetric) are 1 and 0 as well, which relaxes the conditions required here (both idempotent and symmetric).
+However, the method used in the proof is quite useful so we keep both of the claims. \begin{proof}[of Lemma~\ref{proposition:eigenvalues-of-projection}] Let $\bX$ be a symmetric idempotent matrix.
+By spectral theorem (Theorem~\ref{theorem:spectral_theorem}), we can decompose $\bX = \bQ \bLambda\bQ^\top$, where $\bQ$ is an orthogonal matrix, and $\bLambda$ is a diagonal matrix.
+Therefore, it follows that